prjiang/AI-Meeting/2021-03-15/README.md

 ## Prepare the reports
 * Use Keras or TensorFlow for three data classification applications.

-* What is a hyper parameter?
+* What is a Hyperparameter?

 * What is the Entropy and Cross Entropy?